 The College of Health and Human Services is the newest college at Western Kentucky University, established by our Board of Regents in August 2002 to bring together all health and human services programs under one administration unit.
 One of our strengths is the breadth and depth of the diverse disciplines within the College.
-The College consists of seven departments that represent an array of disciplines, and offers degrees at the associate, baccalaureate and masters degree levels.
+The College consists of seven departments that represent an array of disciplines, and offers degrees at the associate, baccalaureate, masters and doctorate degree levels.
 The College also offers a collaborative doctorate in Rehabilitation Sciences with the University of Kentucky.
 Departments include Allied Health, Communication Sciences and Disorders, Family and Consumer Sciences, Nursing, Kinesiology, Recreation and Sport, Public Health, and Social Work.
 The College also oversees the Academic Center for Excellence, the Institute for Rural Health, the Kentucky Emergency Medical Services Academy, and the South-Central Kentucky Area Health Education Center.

 Our focus is to provide the highest possible quality of education to prepare our students to become leaders in careers related to health and human services.
 First year students have the opportunity to enroll directly in a specific career or to enroll in our “exploratory” program and explore the many career options available to them in health and human services.
 The faculty are highly qualified in their respective disciplines and utilize innovative teaching strategies along with state of the art instructional technology, including Interactive Video Service (IVS), web enhanced and web based instruction.